cameron-wags/rainbow_csv.nvim/README.md

 You can also use this command for non-csv files, e.g. to highlight function arguments
 in source code in different colors.
 To return back to original syntax highlighting run _:NoRainbowDelim_

-#### :RainbowDelimQuoted

-Same as _:RainbowDelim_ but allows delimiters inside fields if the field is double quoted by rules of Excel / [RFC 4180](https://tools.ietf.org/html/rfc4180)

-#### :RainbowMonoColumn

-Mark the current file as rainbow table with a single column without delimiters.
-You will be able to run RBQL queries on it using _a1_ column variable.

 #### :NoRainbowDelim

 This command will disable rainbow columns highlighting for the current file.